Ride through Life with the Window Wide Open

-Carmen was born in Puerto Rico, a small island straddling the Atlantic ocean and the Caribbean Sea.
-Puerto Rico is nine times smaller than Cuba, roughly 100 miles long by 35 miles wide (3,578 square miles).
-Carmen recalls, “My early years were spent in Puerto Rico, Costa Rica, and New Jersey.
-At the age of five, we moved from Puerto Rico to New Jersey.”
+I was born in Puerto Rico, USA; a small island straddling the Atlantic Ocean and the Caribbean Sea.
+Puerto Rico is some 100 miles long by 35 miles wide (3,578 square miles, roughly nine times smaller than Cuba).
+When I was five years old, we moved from Costa Rica, where we had been living, to New Jersey.

-“The first words I spoke in English were in my kindergarten class.
-I remember being applauded by my classmates after I spoke the first sentence in English.
-Without realizing it at the time, that defining moment when my classmates cheered me on gave me the courage to face new challenges.”
+I didn’t know a word of English, and the first words I ever spoke were in my kindergarten class.
+I remember being applauded by my classmates after I had spoken my first sentence in English.
+It motivated and informed me in a way that later helped provide the courage to face new challenges.

-“We spoke Spanish on the island, but being that Puerto Rico was and continues to be an American Commonwealth, English was a mandatory subject in schools.
-We are American citizens, however, life and culture on the island is very different from life in the mainland US.”
+Everyone spoke Spanish on the island, but being that Puerto Rico was and continues to be an American Commonwealth, English was a mandatory subject in schools.
+Puerto Ricans have been American citizens since 1917.